ping830616/MAE_547/README.md

 # MAE_547
-Modelling and Control of Robots
+Modelling and Control of Robots at Arizona State University

 - Defining the robot configuration with/without DH parameters (you would need to find the DH parameters if the user does not know those, then plot the robotic arm